microsoft/playwright/README.md

 #### Page screenshot

-This code snippet navigates to thismachine.info in Chromium, Firefox and WebKit, and saves 3 screenshots.
+This code snippet navigates to whatsmyuseragent.org in Chromium, Firefox and WebKit, and saves 3 screenshots.

 ```js
 const pw = require('playwright');